rajneesh304/obsidian-sync/system-design/Design youtube.md

 # Nonfunctional Requirements
 ## Core requirements
 1. The system should be highly available.
-2. The system should allow for low latency streaming of videos, even
+2. The system should allow for low latency streaming of videos, even in low bandwidth scenarios.
+3. The system should